-Q QUESTION: List 3 times when a single dose of medication should be disposed of: 1 • · ~ QUESTION: List 3 situations when a bottle of medications should be disposed of: · • 3 • Q QUESTION: List the two important things a UAP must do when disposing of medications: 1 2 · QUESTION: In home care, whose responsibility is it to dispose of medication?
+QUESTION: List 3 times when a single dose of medication should be disposed of:

+• UESTI ON: List 3 situations when a bottle of medications should be dispe osed of: ON: List the two important things a UAP must do when disposing of medication UESII

 QUESTION: Should medications be flushed down the toilet?

-Q CESTION.
-Should medications be flushed down the totter: И Why or why not?
-ESC CRIBE THE PROCEDURE FOR COUNTING CONTROLLED SUBSTANCES Q QUESTION: How many people must count the medications together?
-ESC CRIBE THE APPROPRIATE INFORMATION TO REPORT TO THE SUPERVISOR V When in doubt, call your supervisor.
+Why or why not?

+DESCRIBE THE PROCEDURE FOR COUNTING CONTROLLED SUBSTANCES

+QUESTION: How many people must count the medications together?

+DESCRIBE THE APPROPRIATE INFORMATION TO REPORT TO THE SUPERVISOR

+When in doubt, call your supervisor.
 Report any in your client's condition.

-A any time things are not going the way you think they should be going/have always gone, are n ot going the way you want them to go in order to follow procedure, or you have any questions at all, $$ to your supervisor.
-That 'report' could be a message, an or a message; v whatever is accep table to your f facility and/or supervisor.
-Note: some facilities do allow texting or r e-mailing su pervisors and these avenues shou ald never be used in an Eve ery that will happen cannot be covered so the teaching poi int is that S you have any or , call the superv visor.
+Any time things are not going the way you think they should be going/have always gone, are not going the way you want them to go in order to follow procedure, or you have any questions at all, to your supervisor.
+That 'report' could be a message, an or a message; whatever is acceptable to your facility and/or supervisor.
+Note: some facilities do allow texting or e-mailing supervisors and these avenues should never be used in an .
+Every that will happen cannot be covered so the teaching point is that you have any or , call the supervisor.